zetavg/dotfiles/docs/Language Servers.md

 node [some-dir]/server/out/eslintServer.js "$@"
 ```

+Don't forget to `chmod +x eslint-server`!
 And at last, make sure you can run `eslint-server` in a terminal:

 ```bash
 $ eslint-server --stdio